HHS/Head-Start-TTADP/docs/adr/0018-audit-log-archive.md

 1. Postpone Archiving: The first option is to postpone archiving until the end of the 6-year data retention period.
 This means that no specific archiving mechanism will be implemented until that time.

-2. Quarterly Archiving using Node.js cron and JavaScript/TypeScript: The second option is to implement a quarterly archiving process using Node.js cron functionality with JavaScript/TypeScript code.
+2. Periodic Archiving, e.g. quaterly or monthly using Node.js cron and JavaScript/TypeScript: The second option is to implement a periodic archiving process using Node.js cron functionality with JavaScript/TypeScript code.
 The code will retrieve the data from Postgres and save it to an S3 bucket.
 The S3 bucket already has server-side encryption enabled.

 ### Advantages and disadvantages of option 1:
 By not implementing anything now, we don't incur costs of implementing the archiving, testing for accuracy, and the development of an admin UI to allow for seamless restores as needed.
 However, by allowing the audit logs to grow we are running a risk of a general application response time slowdown as well as significantly increased times to backup the database.